ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 }
 ```

+{{% alert color="success" %}}
-This structure has an empty constructor that assigns the default Beagle implementations, so just start it and make the customizations that are convenient.
+This structure has an empty constructor that assigns the default Beagle implementations:

+* start it and make the necessary customizations.
+{{% /alert %}}

-Therefore, it is appropriate to make this initial configuration of Beagle during the application startup process, that is, in the `didFinishLaunchingWithOptions` of the `AppDelegate`:
+Therefore, it is appropriate to make this *Beagle initial configuration* during the application startup process, that is, in the the `AppDelegate` function `didFinishLaunchingWithOptions` as shown below:

 ```swift
 @UIApplicationMain